skt09/BrainF-Interpreter/README.md

 3. get_pairs: The function determines the starting and ending position of the loops and make pairs of them.
 4. compilR: Compiles the BrainF code.

+### c/brainf/source

+The folder contains the C implementation for this Interpreter with a diferent approach and in a optimized way.
+This is the most optimised interpreter in this repository.
+The code is contributed by Soham Malakar.

+The directory contains the needed custom C files for this project and the main driver program is situated in the <code>main.c</code> file.

+In order to run the program you have to open the Linux/mac terminal in the directory and run the make command beacause the directory includes a <code>Makefile</code> and then run **./brain** with the <filename> as command line argument.

 ### Samples